DEERING ESTATE CHICKEN KEY CLEAN-UPS

 Canoe out to Chicken Key!
 Collect marine debris, swim, picnic, and earn service hours all in one…with Professor Bailly and your FIU classmates!

 These events are ONLY for FIU students and alumni.
-Space is limited to 25 people per day.
+Space is limited to 30 people per day.
 Students must arrive at the Deering Estate by 10:00 on the designated day.
+The excursion is complete between 15:00-16:00.

 Conservation & Research Specialist Vanessa Trujillo of the Deering Estate and Professor John William Bailly of FIU organize canoeing and snorkeling cleanups with FIU students.
 Marine debris is prevalent not only along the Miami coast, but also under the ocean’s surface.
 The irreparable damage of this pollution on the flora and fauna of South Florida is tangible to any that enters the water: habitat destruction, wildlife entanglement, and the resulting deaths of marine mammals.